 The takeaway

-Remember that to see sustained growth, all of these optimizations need to be done regularly.
-Continuous monitoring and management is the key to Google Ads’ success.
-If you leave your ads untouched, you will see their performance drop or your ad spend go up.
+To see sustained growth in your PPC campaigns, optimizations need to be done regularly.
+Continuous monitoring and management is the key to Google Ads success.

 This article has been updated and was originally published in October 2022.